-Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3
+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 110, or ENG 111

 This course introduces the ethics and legal framework of business.
 Contracts, negotiable instruments, the law of sales, torts, crimes, constitutional law, the Uniform Commercial Code, and the court systems are explained.
-Upon completion, students should be able to identify legal and ethical issues that arise in business decisions and the laws that apply to them.
+Upon completion, students should be able to identify legal and ethical issues that arise in business descions and the laws that apply to them.
+Competencies - Student Learning Outcomes

-Competencies - Student Learning Outcomes Identify the elements of a contract
+1. Identify the elements of a contract

-Describe the structure of the U.S. court system

-Identify laws, conditions and regulations in national and international work environments.
+- Describe the structure of the U.S. court system - Identify laws, conditions and regulations in national and international work environments.